UntitledModGame/umg-mods/lootplot.metaprogression/PLANNIN/ITEM_UNLOCKS.md

 "Unlocked by having a negative balance"
 "Unlocked by destroying all shop slots"
 "Unlocked by destroying all sell slots"
-"Unlocked by winning with all 3 cats"
+"Unlocked by winning using all 3 cats"

 I think the "cleanest" way we can implement this is to have a `lp.metaprogression.tick(plot)` method,